LazyBev/x11-dots/README.md

 ./Scripts/Conf.sh  # Run the installation script
 ```

-Alternatively, you can manually link specific files  config:
+Alternatively, you can manually link specific dirs to your config:

 ```sh
 # Install stow via package manager and make sure you have the packages my configs use